-Walabot Home by Vayyar – available in the US
+Vayyar Care (exclusively with Amazon)- available in the US

-This is a brand new system, and I have been on the lookout for it, as it is the best radio wave 3D imaging technology on the market today.
+This system uses the best radio wave 3D imaging technology on the market today.

-Walabot Home is a new in-home automatic fall detection and medical alert system, which monitors your loved one’s body position like no other.
+It is a system in-home automatic fall detection and medical alert system, which monitors your loved one’s body position like no other.

 The system can see if a person is standing, sitting or lying down, and so can detect falls.